chaoss/wg-value/focus-areas/communal-value/social-currency-metric-system.md

 Question: How does one measure the value of community interactions and accurately gauge “reputation” of a community as evident from qualitative sentiment?

-*Note: This metric synthesizes several candidate atomic metrics that can be derived from trace data, and several candidate process oriented atomic metrics.
+*Note: This metric synthesizes several other metrics that can be derived from trace data, and several process-oriented metrics.
 Embedded footnotes annotate areas planned for later clarification, and questions for later resolution.*

 _This metric is a release candidate.
 The 30 day comment period for this metric begins on 07/01/2020 and ends on 07/31/2020.
 To comment on this metric please see [Issue #75](https://github.com/chaoss/wg-value/issues/75).
 Following the comment period, this metric will be included in the release._